dsanson/termpdf/README.md

     :marks                                list marks
     :quit                                 quit

-This is mostly useless, because bash's `read` command doesn't support customizable autocompletion when called within scripts.
-But it is there.
+This is mostly useless from within the software, because bash's `read` command doesn't support customizable autocompletion when called within scripts.

+# Controlling `termpdf` using `tpdfc`

+You can issue commands to a running instance of `termpdf` using the command `tpdfc`.
+For example,

+    $ tpdfc goto 5

+will flip to page 5.
+If more than one instance of `termpdf` is running, you can specify the instance you wish to control either by PID or just by number:

+    $ tpdfc -n 2 goto 5
+    $ tpdfc -p <PID> goto 5

 # `termdoc`